Joely Fisher: Career

 From 2003 until 2005, Fisher starred in the Lifetime network's drama series Wild Card as insurance investigator Zoe Busiek.
-After that, she had a recurring role as Lynette's boss Nina on Desperate Housewives.
+After that, she had a recurring role as Lynette Scavo (Felicity Huffman)'s boss Nina Fletcher on Desperate Housewives.
 From 2006 until 2010, Fisher starred opposite actor Brad Garrett as Joy Stark in the Fox TV sitcom 'Til Death.

 In 2021, Fisher starred as Irene Cody in the Lifetime film Girl in the Basement which was inspired by the Fritzl case.

+Fisher serves on the advisory board of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.

 Personal life

 Fisher married cinematographer Christopher Duddy in 1996.
 They have three daughters, two who were born in 2001 and 2006, and a third who was adopted in September 2008.
-She is also stepmother to Duddy's two sons, Cameron, who is the bass guitarist for the country music band Midland, (born c.
-1986) and Collin (born circa 1988).
+She is also stepmother to Duddy's two sons, Cameron Duddy, who is the bass guitarist for the country music band Midland, (b.
+1986) and Collin (b.
+1988).
 As of at least 2004, the family lives in Los Angeles next to Fisher's sister Tricia, with whom she is close.

 In late 2008, she became an artist ambassador for Save the Children.
 She traveled to Xai-Xai, Mozambique, to visit with children that are part of the child sponsorship programs.